 Water-based lubes are super important, especially if you you’re looking for something compatible with silicone toys and easy to clean.
 They’re usually not very expensive and can really bring a lot to your sex life to make things more comfortable for everyone.

-Pros: Available in simple formulas, easy to clean off bodies and fabric, natural feel, compatible with sex toys, safe to use with condoms.
+Pros: Available in simple formulas, easy to clean off bodies and fabric, natural feel, compatible with sex toys, safe to use with condoms, safe to ingest.

 Cons: Can dry out quickly, commonly contain irritants.

 Silicone-based lubricants are longer-lasting than water-based ones but require a little more clean-up.
 They’re often much “silkier” than water-based lubes.
 While some water-based lubes can feel almost tacky on your fingers, silicone ones are usually much thinner, and allow you to slide on skin very easily.